Loading of the Lebanese Red Cross minivan for the distribution of ICRC hygiene kits and blankets,

 Maintaining life-saving health care services

-Supporting healthcare services in Lebanon through initiatives aiming at providing support to hospitals, primary health care providers and prehospital/emergency medical services across the country.
-The ICRC remains actively dedicated to addressing the challenges faced by hospitals and healthcare centers due to the financial and emergency crisis, providing vital resources, training, and ongoing support to ensure these medical facilities can continue to operate effectively despite ongoing difficulties.
+We are committed to keeping vital healthcare services running through initiatives that supports hospitals, primary health care providers and prehospital/emergency medical services across the country.
+Despite the financial and emergency crises, the ICRC remains dedicated in providing vital resources, training, and ongoing support to ensure these medical facilities can continue saving lives despite ongoing difficulties.

 Ensuring access to safe water